TanKaizokuO/ShellPa/README.md

 ## License

 Licensed under the Apache License, Version 2.0.
-See the [LICENSE](LICENSE) file for the full license text.
+See the [LICENSE](LICENSE) file for full license text.